Two medical students

 Example 1: Discuss an ethical scenario.
 You will have 5 minutes to read a short paragraph that outlines a current issue in medical ethics, make notes and consider your opinion.
 You will then have a further 5 minutes in the next station to discuss your thoughts with an interviewer.
 There is no right or wrong answer; this station will assess your ability to identify the issues and articulate your opinion.

-Example 2: Explore your understanding of your chosen career, through discussion of your personal statement, and work and voluntary experience, including what you learned about your own suitability to be a doctor from these experiences.
+Example 2: Explore your understanding of your chosen career, through discussion of your work and voluntary experience, including what you learned about your own suitability to be a doctor from these experiences.

 Example 3: Talk to one of our patient and public representative group.
 You are not expected to take a medical history; we just want you to find out a bit about them.
 This will involve asking questions and responding to what the person says.
 We will be observing how you interact with the person and how you respond to their answers.